Course Outline

 Performance Management and Productivity Practices

-• Setting clear expectations and measurable goals for government tasks
+• Setting clear expectations and measurable goals for government projects

-• Tracking progress, KPIs, and quick performance checks in government operations
+• Tracking progress, key performance indicators (KPIs), and conducting quick performance checks in public sector roles

-• Coaching for skills improvement and accountability in government roles
+• Coaching for skills improvement and accountability in government teams

 Planning, Resource Coordination, and Time Management

-• Prioritizing tasks and managing daily schedules for government assignments
+• Prioritizing tasks and managing daily schedules for government operations

-• Coordinating materials, tools, and subcontractor work in government settings
+• Coordinating materials, tools, and subcontractor work in public sector projects

-• Contingency planning for delays and site disruptions in government projects
+• Contingency planning for delays and site disruptions in government settings

 Health, Safety Leadership, and Compliance

-• Role of leaders in promoting safety-first behaviors in government operations
+• The role of leaders in promoting safety-first behaviors in government environments

-• Conducting effective safety briefings and job hazard analyses for government tasks
+• Conducting effective safety briefings and job hazard analyses for government projects

-• Handling incidents, reporting, and learning from near misses in government settings
+• Handling incidents, reporting, and learning from near misses in public sector operations

 Conflict Resolution, Team Cohesion, and Inclusive Practices